 If you’re particularly interested in tech, look into some of the medical startups out there.
 Many of these companies seek licensed physicians to join their teams.

-Check out this list of the 31 Best Healthcare Startups to Watch in 2019 to see some companies making waves in the medical field!
+Check out this list of the 38 Best Healthcare Startups to Watch in 2021 to see some companies making waves in the medical field.

-Teaching is a popular option for ex-physicians.
-Whether you’re retired or just want to take a break from your clinical job, it’s a fun way to capitalize on your medical experience.
+Teaching is a popular nonclinical job for ex-physicians.
+Whether you’re retired or just want to take a break from your public health job, it’s a fun way to capitalize on your medical experience.

 As an instructor, you can share your wealth of knowledge with medical students.
-In some cases, you might even be called upon to teach other physicians about a particular sub-specialty.
+In some cases, you might even be called upon to teach other clinicians about a particular sub-specialty.

 If you want to teach in an undergraduate setting, look for a job teaching pre-med classes.
 If you’d prefer to teach in a post-graduate setting, look for work as a medical school instructor or residency advisor.